TUM-I5/MolSim/presentations/sheet01/submission/README.md

 * We refactored the code to use `std::vector` instead of `std::list` for the planets and encapsulated it in its own class `ParticleContainer`, where we collect the references of the objects in our system.
 The reason for using `std::vector` is, that the data is saved linearly in a more efficient way and this way the execution is accelerated.
 * We decided to also move the calculating of the forces into the `ForceCalculator` interface.
 This way we can seamlessly switch between different ForceCalculators without having to change the code in the main loop.
+* Something similar can also be done with e.g. a `InputReader` interface, which can be used to switch between different input formats.
 * As stated in the readme building with doxygen enabled is done via `cmake -D BUILD_DOC_DOXYGEN=ON ..` and then `make doc_doxygen`.
 The documentation can then be found in `build` folder

 ### Misc